dar-io/dario.tv/_posts/2015-03-23-BBC-News-Responsive-Redesign.markdown

     H3-Heading: My Role
     H4-Heading: "I led and helped improve many parts of the holistic BBC News experience."
     Description:
-      - Paragraph: "I
-launched the UK and international BBC News sites, and helped launch 28 World Service responsive sites."
+      - Paragraph: "I launched the UK and international BBC News sites and helped launch 28 World Service responsive sites."
       - Paragraph: "I was part of a multidisciplinary team of 8 designers working across BBC News.
-I also collaborated with other teams across the BBC to help standardise visual and interactive patterns."
+I collaborated with teams of Designers, PMs and Engineers across the BBC to help standardise visual and interactive patterns."
       - Paragraph: "My role as a UX designer was to foremost advocate for user goals and evolve the BBC News online strategy by working closely with Editorial & Product."

     Secondary-Column:
       - Description:
-          - Paragraph: "I contributed to the visual and interaction design, built several high fidelity HTML prototypes that have been used for user research in London, Bristol, Mexico City, Delhi and New York."
+          - Paragraph: "I contributed to the visual and interaction design, built several high fidelity HTML prototypes used for usability research in London, Bristol, Mexico City, Delhi and New York."
-          - Paragraph: "As a designer that designs in browser and in other visual design tools, I solved complex tasks by simplifying the problems into easy-to-use, accessible and intuitive solutions."
+          - Paragraph: "I designed in the browser and other visual design tools to solve complex tasks by simplifying the problems into easy-to-use, accessible and intuitive solutions."
-          - Paragraph: "I paired with engineers to solve unforeseeable design problems and ensured final builds adhere to our accessibility standards."
+          - Paragraph: "I paired with engineers to solve unforeseeable design problems and ensured final builds adhere to the BBC accessibility standards."